4systems/docs/README.md

 ## Development

-Install the [Mintlify CLI](https://www.npmjs.com/package/mint) to preview your documentation changes locally.
+Install the [Mintlify CLI](https://www.npmjs.com/package/mint) to preview your Help Center changes locally.
 To install, use the following command:

 ```
 npm i -g mint